 Students can list PTLS on their resumes and it will also appear on their transcripts.
 CAFNR will educate employers on what PTLS entails, so that they will be seeking out these graduates.

-The 2018-2019 program is for PhD students and post docs (and master’s level students) in CAFNR, IPG, Engineering or other STEM field.
+The 2019-2020 program is for PhD students and post docs (and exceptional master’s level students) in biochemistry, bioengineering, bioinformatics, computer science, food science, mathematics, social science and plant science, or who have a faculty advisor in IPG.
 Other disciplines may be included upon special invitation.
 Preference will be given to those students who have completed one year of coursework by September 1, 2018.
 Foundational PTLS is a pre-requisite for Advanced PTLS.

 Students will be selected for this program based on leadership potential, desire to participate, openness to coaching and ability to contribute to others’ experience by actively sharing in the program.
 We are also striving to achieve a diverse class.
 For 2018-19, we are seeking students who have significant potential post-MU and want to be a part of this elite experience.